We have decades of experience & answers

 Obviously, there is a certain degree of danger when you are in the bush with wild animals.
 However, you will always be accompanied by an experienced guide.
 Accidents are very rare and the camps have excellent safety records.
 Provided you use common sense you should be perfectly safe.

 The most important thing is to make sure that all the essential things associated with the trip are included in the quoted price: ground transportation, accommodation, meals, excursions, guide/driver service and transfers.
 Some operators tend to confuse the issue with a very low up-front quote for a bare-bones trip which is not what you want and not what you end up paying for, once all the ‘extras’ are added in.
 Price is what you pay, value is what you get.

 It depends.
 Generally speaking, game-viewing peaks from July through September, but it is good year-round.
 October through February can get very hot in northern Botswana and Zimbabwe, especially in the Zambezi Valley.
 For bird-watching, the summer months are better, i.e. October through February/March.
-Victoria Falls is at its best in April/May, while Cape Town's nicest weather is February, March & April and then again Sept/Oct.
+Victoria Falls is at its best in April/May & June, while Cape Town's nicest weather is February, March & April and then again Sept/Oct.
 Namibia and other arid areas (such as the Kalahari) are at their best in March, April & May, just after the 'rainy' season (what there is of it).
-Low or shoulder season safari prices are available from November through June.
-The lowest prices (in Botswana & Zimbabwe) are for the ‘Green Season' from December through March.
+Low or shoulder season safari prices are available from November through May.
+The lowest prices (in Botswana & Zimbabwe) are for the 'Low Demand Season' from December through March.

 Try to try to avoid too ‘busy’ an itinerary.
 We always urge prospective visitors to spend more time in fewer locations.
-Slowing down a safari has many benefits, not the least of which is that it reduces the 'per diem' cost due to relatively fewer charter flights.
+Slowing down a safari has many benefits, not the least of which is that it reduces the 'per diem' cost due to relatively fewer charter and other flights.
 Spending several days in any one area enables you to enjoy all the activities in the area, to re-visit favorite spots, and to take the time to look for specific animals and to enjoy their behavior and interaction, as opposed to just finding them.
 The animals move around in real time, and it never hurts to have an extra day here or there.
 You will also become better acquainted with your guides and camp managers, and give them a chance to exhibit their particular strengths, for your benefit.
 Spending less time traveling between locations is the real luxury and will allow you an opportunity to connect with an area and discover the true meaning of ‘safari’ – Swahili for “journey”.

 Above all, take the best pair of binoculars you can afford, and have fun!